 The BANT sales qualification tactics can help resolve whether an opportunity is likely to be thriving.

-Sales qualified leads are considered first and leading, from a budgetary standpoint.
-If the possible customer doesn’t have the funds for the product you’re selling, they probably aren’t a qualified lead.
+Sales qualified leads are considered first and leading from a budgetary standpoint.
+If the possible customer doesn’t have the funds for the product you’re selling, they probably aren’t

 What is BANT?

 The acronym BANT stands for Budget, Authority, Need, and Timing.
 It is a sales qualification system by IBM in the early 60s.
 IBM states that BANT is an opportunity identification criterion.